tushargoel86/system_design_principle/cache/Readme.md

   </ul>

 __But how do you scale it?__
-To scale this approach we need to have separate cache on each App server.
-However if LB distributes the requests than each request may goes to different servers thus increasing cache miss.
+<p> To scale this approach we need to have separate cache on each App server.
+However if LB distributes the requests than each request may goes to different servers thus increasing cache miss.</p>

 __Impact:__
 * Extra n/w request to fetch data